Readings, to be announced.

 assignments to the instructor unless otherwise instructed--put them on your Web

-- Assignments and reports are to be turned in paper form and maintained in electronic
+- Assignments are to be turned in paper form and maintained in electronic

 form on your Web site.
 Note that both the paper and electronic forms are

-required for most assignments/reports and that you may lose credit if you don't have
+required for most assignments and that you may lose credit if you don't have

 - Assignments will be checked for plagiarism.
 Assignments that contain